EIE2-IAC-Labs/RiscV-CPU/README.md

 Please note that there is one test-bench, but the shell scripts will configure it accordingly.

 >  When testing the PDF function, the default dataset is the gaussian one.
 To change this, please go to ram.sv >  line 18 and change it manually.

+> The assembly code that is run is provided in `F1Assembly.s` and `pdf.s`, but these are not directly linked to the shell scripts.
+Therefore, if you wish to run alternate code then the `pdf.mem` and `f1.mem` files need to be changed manually, apologies for this.